vpdiogo/custocalc/README.md

 ```

 ## Execute
-For initialize the application, inside directorie from app.py:
+For initialize the application, inside directory from app.py:

 ```
 export FLASK_ENV=development